- any device for halting or controlling the flow of a liquid, gas, or other material through a passage, pipe, inlet, outlet, etc.

 - zoology any of the separable pieces that make up the shell of a mollusc

 - music a device on some brass instruments by which the effective length of the tube may be varied to enable a chromatic scale to be produced

 - any of the several parts that make up a dry dehiscent fruit, esp a capsule

 - either of the two halves of a diatom cell wall

 - archaic a leaf of a double door or of a folding door

 Word Origin for valve

 late 14c., "one of the halves of a folding door," from Latin valva "section of a folding or revolving door," literally "that which turns," related to volvere "to roll" (see volvox).
 Sense extended 1610s to "membranous fold regulating flow of bodily fluids;" 1650s to "mechanical device that works like a valve;" and 1660s in zoology to "halves of a hinged shell."

-A membranous structure in a hollow organ or passage, as in an artery or a vein, that folds or closes to prevent the return flow of the body fluid passing through it.
+- A membranous structure in a hollow organ or passage, as in an artery or vein, that folds or closes to prevent the return flow of the body fluid passing through it.